rl-institut/SimBA/docs/source/getting_started.rst

 Getting Started
 ===============

-SimBA assists the user in analysing and optimising electrified bus fleets and schedules.
+This toolbox was designed to analyze and optimize electrified bus fleets.

 ..
 Without creating links like in the line below, subpages go missing from the sidebar